nixxcode/jvm-brotli/README.md

 - CMake v3.0+
 - C++ compiler tool chain

 The first two are universal.
 The C++ compiler tool chain will depend on your operating system.
-There may be multiple choices available depending on your operating system, but Jvm-Brotli was built using the following:
+There may be multiple choices available, but Jvm-Brotli was built using the following:
 - Linux: gcc (for C) and g++ (for C++)
 - Mac OSX: AppleClang (included with Xcode)
 - Windows: nmake (need to install C++ build tools via Visual Studio installer.
 You don't need to install the entirety of VS)